NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC.md

 - limits access via that endpoint only
 - Contains a principal and conditions
 - Commonly used to limit what private VPCs can access.
 Instead of providing a private VPC with full access to anything accessible in a service like S3, the endpoint policy can limit how it is used.
 (Ex.
 Company has 1 private s3 bucket and 1 public to anyone s3 bucket.
 If we want to only allow access to the private s3 bucket, we can limit the services use with an endpoint policy. )

+#### VPC Peering
+Direct encrypted network link between **two** VPCs.
+- Works same/cross-region and same/cross-account
+- Same region SGs can reference peer SGs (security groups)
+- VPC peering does **not** support transitive peering.
+Ex.
+IF VPC-A peers to VPC-B, and VPC-B peers to VPC-C. VPC-A DOES NOT ROUTE TO VPC-C.
+- Routing configureation is needed security groups (SG) and NACLs
+- Route tables at both sides of the peering connection are needed to direct traffic for the remote CIDR at the peer gateway object.
+- VPC Peering connections cant be created if there is an overlap in VPC CIDRs.